List of The Flash characters: Sue Dearbon

-Sue Dearbon (portrayed by Natalie Dreyfuss; seasons 6–8) is a missing person that Ralph Dibny had been attempting to find ever since the season five finale before appearing in season six as a thief with connections to Black Hole.
-When Ralph first found her, Sue manipulated him into helping her get a diamond from a low level criminal before making off with it.
+Sue Dearbon (portrayed by Natalie Dreyfuss; seasons 6–8) is a missing person that Ralph Dibny had been attempting to find.
+She is a thief with connections to Black Hole.
+When Ralph first found her, Sue manipulated Ralph into helping her get a diamond from a low level criminal before making off with it.
 At her hideout, Sue discovered information on Black Hole embedded in the diamond.
 She later robbed several banks used by the organization with one of them being under the alias of "January Galore" (portrayed by Rebecca Roberts), only to encounter Ralph and Cisco.
 She gave them the diamond and explained Black Hole was extorting her parents before departing once more.
-During a third encounter, Ralph discovers Sue joined Black Hole to kill its leader, Joseph Carver.
+During a third encounter, Ralph discovers Sue joined Black Hole to kill its leader Joseph Carver.
 Despite some difficulty, he was able to talk her out of it.
-After Carver's wife, Eva McCulloch, killed him, Sue believed she could return to her family until she learned Eva framed her for the murder.

-In season seven, it is mentioned that Sue and Ralph are off the grid.
-She later returned where she poses as a police officer to warn Joe about Eva's plot and Ralph finding the evidence to clear her name.
-Following the Mirror Eva giving up, Sue and Ralph left to find other organizations like Black Hole and take them out.
-Sue later returned to help Chester and Allegra deal with Cecile when she is controlled by Psycho-Pirate's mask, while breaking in the museum Sue performs a lasers-dodging dance and a front handspring, the possessed Cecile uses her powers on Sue to tranquilize herself before recovered at med bay.
+After Eva McCulloch killed Carver, Sue believed she could return to her family until she learned Eva framed her for the murder, resulting in Sue and Ralph going off the grid.
+She later returned where she poses as a police officer to warn Joe about Mirror Monarch's mirror clone plot and Ralph finding the evidence to clear her name.
+Following Mirror Monarch giving up, Sue and Ralph left to find other organizations like Black Hole and take them out.
+Sue later returned to help Chester and Allegra deal with Cecile controlled by Psycho-Pirate's mask.
+While breaking in the museum Sue performs a lasers-dodging dance and a front handspring, the possessed Cecile uses her powers on Sue to tranquilize herself before recovered at med bay.
 Sue arrives at CC Jitters to stop Ultraviolet from attacking Allegra then they capture her outside the hospital, at the Team Flash base Sue and Ultraviolet start to fight as Sue does a cartwheel when Chester gets hit by Ultraviolet's blast before she teleports to find Olsen, Sue and Allegra have an argument about what happened, the team locates Ultraviolet at the warehouse.
 Sue defeats Dr. Olsen's men with her cartwheel somersault.

-In season eight, Sue visits Iris mentioning that Black Hole has been defeated and her parents are incarcerated enabling Sue to take over their business.
+Sue visits Iris mentioning that Black Hole has been defeated and her parents are incarcerated enabling Sue to take over their business.
 She accompanies Iris to Coast City to investigate the Coast City Phantom.
 They find it in the form of Tinya Wazzo who is looking for her birth mother who abandoned her.
 Sue and Iris persuaded her to come with them.